 However, SMBs are still sluggish in the adoption of mobile payment technologies, according to findings in our most recent Local Pulse Report™.

 eMarketer indicates that there will be approximately 50 million mobile payment users in the U.S. this year, and that number is expected to climb to 76 million by 2020.
 Further, the percent of U.S. smartphone users who made in-store mobile payments rose from 5% to 20% from 2014-2016 alone.
 Mobile payments are exploding, and SMBs realize this.

 When we asked what areas they thought would have a significant impact on their business over the next 2-3 years, nearly one-quarter said mobile payment technologies would be instrumental.
 And, of those SMBs that can currently accept mobile payments, nearly 60 percent feel that up to half or more of their sales will come from online and mobile commerce platforms over the next several years.

 Yet, our research indicates that, only 39% of businesses can accept mobile payments – up just 1% from last year.
 What is driving this?

-Need and cost continue to be main factors determining whether or not SMB’s have the capability accept mobile payments with the size of the business also playing a role.
-Almost half (43%) of respondents stated that they didn’t feel their business had a need for mobile payment capabilities, 35% said that it would be too expensive to upgrade their current POS systems, and still only 50% of larger SMBs can accept mobile payments.
+Need and cost continue to be the main factors determining whether or not SMB’s have the capability to accept mobile payments with the size of the business also playing a role.
+Almost half (43%) of respondents stated that they didn’t feel their business had a need for mobile payment capabilities, 35% said that it would be too expensive to upgrade their current POS systems, and still, only 50% of larger SMBs can accept mobile payments.
 That percentage drops even lower the smaller the business size.

 It is clear that SMBs are still grappling with exactly how online and mobile payments fit into their business models, and we will monitor these trends closely.